wetee-dao/metamask-snap/README.md

 ```
 Afterward, you can access user interfaces as follows:

-- http://localhost:8000: This displays a dapp designed for testing the Polkamask snap.
+- http://localhost:8000: This displays a dapp designed for testing the snap.

 - http://localhost:80: This presents a modified version of the Polkadot Cloud in the staking dashboard.